nate-hart-di/auto-sbm/documentation/GENERATED_DOCUMENTATION.md

 ## 4. SCSS Processing

 All SCSS logic is centralized in the `SCSSProcessor` class (`sbm/scss/processor.py`).
-This class provides a comprehensive solution for handling styles, replacing a collection of legacy parsers.
+This class was completely redesigned to replace a fragile, regex-based system with a robust, compiler-like approach.

 ### Key Features

-- **Syntax Validation**: Uses `libsass` to compile SCSS and catch syntax errors before writing files.
-- **Block Extraction**: A state machine parses the SCSS content to extract balanced blocks, correctly handling nested rules and comments.
-- **Rule Categorization**: Uses regex patterns to categorize each block as belonging to `vdp` (Vehicle Detail Page), `vrp` (Vehicle Results Page), or `inside` (all other pages).
-- **Transformation**: A built-in transformation engine handles:
-  - Replacing SCSS variables (`$variable`) with CSS variables (`var(--variable)`).
-  - Replacing common mixins (`@include flexbox`) with standard CSS.
-  - Converting relative image paths to absolute WordPress theme paths.
-- **Atomic File Writes**: Ensures that files are only written if all processing and validation steps succeed.
+- **Mixin Inlining**: This is the core feature of the new processor.
+It performs a deep scan of the `DealerInspireCommonTheme`'s `css/mixins/` directory to build a library of all available mixins and their arguments.
+It then parses the source SCSS and replaces every `@include` statement with the corresponding full mixin body, correctly substituting any provided arguments.
+This eliminates the dependency on the parent theme at compile time.
+- **Import Removal**: After inlining mixins, the processor removes all `@import` statements.
+This ensures the final `sb-*.scss` files are completely self-contained and have no external dependencies, preventing common `libsass` errors related to pathing and unresolved imports.
+- **Syntax Validation**: As a final step, it uses `libsass` to perform a syntax check on the generated SCSS content, ensuring that the output is always valid and ready to be compiled by downstream tools.

 ---